-The Library does not monitor the online behavior of individual users, whether on public computers or personal devices connected to our public Wi-Fi.
-Custodial parents and guardians of children under the age of 16 are responsible for monitoring the use of Library technology by their children.
-Users should be aware that in some cases, third parties can gain access to information transmitted over a public wireless network, and users accept this risk by using the Library's free wireless internet service.
+The Library does not monitor individual users' online behavior on public computers or personal devices connected to our public Wi-Fi.
+Custodial parents and guardians of children under 12 are responsible for monitoring their children's use of Library technology.
+Users should be aware that, in some cases, third parties can gain access to information transmitted over a public wireless network, and users accept this risk by using the Library's free wireless internet service.

-Public computers are set up to delete browsing history and cached data daily, but users always have the option to delete their own browsing data at the end of a computer session to ensure subsequent users that day will not see it.
-It is the user's responsibility to delete their own browsing data at the end of a computer session if so desired.
-If you are not sure how to do this, you can request help from Library staff at the Help Desk.
+Public computers are set up to delete browsing history and cached data daily.
+Still, users always have the option to delete their browsing data at the end of a computer session to ensure subsequent users that day will not see it.
+It is the user's responsibility to delete their browsing data at the end of a computer session if so desired.
+If you are unsure how to do this, you can request help from Library staff at the Help Desk.